Johnson Site Resources

 Infrastructure and Capacity

 The Johnson Farm (formerly the AAFC’s Beef Research Farm) has an extensive, one-of-kind paddock system in Canada, which is designed to provide the ideal location for performing complex, large-scale grazing research studies.
-The 320 acres of pasture are divided into an east and west half: the west half of the farm has 12 larger pastures between 10-15 acres, which can be further sub-divided into 3 acre paddocks.
-The east half of the farm has 32 smaller paddocks that are 4.5 acres each, that can be further subdivided into 1 acre paddocks.
+The 320 acres of pasture are divided into an east and west half: the west half of the farm has 12 larger pastures between 10-15 acres.
+The east half of the farm has 32 smaller paddocks that are 4.5 acres each.
 All are intended for replicated research projects.
+An extensive summer water water system and multiple winter watering points allows all paddocks to be subdivided.

 The amenities at this site include a 30’ x 70’ lean-to style cattle shelter, a 42’ x 60’ cattle handling facility with a heated laboratory, a 23’ x 33’ heated shop and washroom, and a 30’ x 100’ canvas event and storage shed.
 The cattle handling facility has a portable chute/scale/tub system, portable steel panels with multiple pens for sorting, portable wind breaks, and feed and forage handling equipment.
 The farm also has Wi-Fi available throughout the farm yard.

-Plans for this site include the construction of a 9’ x 25’ mobile laboratory trailer, useable year-round, that includes some equipment for sample processing, sleeping quarters for three, and a 3-piece bathroom.
-The trailer will be made available for rent by all academics, to use onsite and offsite.
+Johnson Farm recently acquired a 9’ x 25’ mobile laboratory trailer, useable year-round, that includes equipment for sample processing, sleeping quarters for three, and a 3-piece bathroom.
+The trailer is available for rent by all academics for onsite and offsite use.